dillonpike/LensFolio/README.md

 ### 1 - Run the application
 For the automated GUI tests to work, tests must be run while the application is running.

+Follow the steps from the "How to run" section to do this.

 ### 2 - Running the tests
 Tests for each module can be run using the following command in the module's directory...